Josh Spring, Executive Director

 Josh began learning about homelessness from those who were homeless; while working in the transitional housing building of Tender Mercies, an agency providing affordable housing for people who have been homeless with mental illness.

 Monica Pepple is a graduate of the University of Cincinnati School of Social Work with a Bachelors of Science in Social Work .
 Monica has had a passion and drive for addressing issues of social justice in our community revolving around homelessness and affordable housing since she was in high school.

 As Director of Education and Outreach, Monica administers the educational component of the Greater Cincinnati Coalition for the Homeless’ mission to educate the public about homelessness and poverty and combat harmful stereotypes and myths about homelessness.
 Her position includes creating and implementing educational programs and initiatives.
 Monica oversees the Voice of the Homeless Speaker’s Bureau, connecting formerly homeless individuals with churches, companies, secondary schools and universities.
 Through the Cincinnati Urban Experience program, Monica also coordinates alternative break trips and mission trips with middle school and high school and college aged students across the country and Co-coordinates the City Wide Shantytown program.

 513-421-7803 x 12

-Anna Worpenberg is a recent graduate of the University of Cincinnati with a Bachelors of Science in Social Work and a minor in Sociology.
-Her leadership experience includes acting as the Vice President of the Student Social Work Organization, and serving as resident adviser at UC.
-Anna is passionate about working with individuals experiencing homelessness; she has volunteered at the Interfaith Hospitality Network since 2009 and just completed a yearlong internship at Bethany House Services.
+Anna Worpenberg is a graduate of the University of Cincinnati with a Bachelors of Social Work and a minor in Sociology.
+Her leadership experiences include acting as the Vice President of the Student Social Work Organization.
+Anna is passionate about working with individuals experiencing homelessness; she has volunteered at the Interfaith Hospitality network since 2009 as well as completed an internship at Bethany House Services.

 Justin Jeffre, Streetvibes Editor